cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

     public function tags()
     {
+        // The 'pass' key is provided by CakePHP and contains all
-        // Get the passed URL parameters from the request.
+        // the passed URL path segments in the request.
         $tags = $this->request->params['pass'];

         // Use the BookmarksTable to find tagged bookmarks.